elatov/elatov.github.io/_posts/2014-03-13-rhcsa-rhce-chapter-12-system-security.md

 ### IPTables Masquerade NAT

-My RHEL6 box has two interfaces, one on the &#8220;public&#8221; network and one on the private network (public = 10.0.0.0/24, and private = 192.168.2.0/24).
+My RHEL6 box has two interfaces, one on the "public" network and one on the private network (public = 10.0.0.0/24, and private = 192.168.2.0/24).
 Here are the two interfaces on each network:

     [root@rhel1 ~]# ip -4 a
     1: lo: <LOOPBACK,UP,LOWER_UP> mtu 16436 qdisc noqueue state UNKNOWN